Star Wars Jedi: Fallen Order interview — How Respawn designed the game for thoughtful combat

 Jedi Knights aren’t known for simple brute force.
 And that’s one reason why the combat in Star Wars Jedi: Fallen Order — which Electronic Arts and Respawn Entertainment showed off yesterday in Hollywood — is slower paced and more thoughtful than your average shooter.

-The action-adventure game debuts on November 15 on PlayStation 4, Xbox One, and the PC.
+The action-adventure game debuts on November 15 on PC, PlayStation 4 and Xbox One.
 But I had a chance to see an extended demo of the game and then sit down with two technical developers — Jiesang Song and Brandon Kelch of Respawn — at the EA Play event in Hollywood ahead of the Electronic Entertainment Expo (E3) in Los Angeles.

-In the game, you play Padawan Cal Kestis, one of the only surviving Jedi in the wake of the rise of the Galactic Empire.
+In the game, you play as Padawan Cal Kestis, one of the only surviving Jedi in the wake of the rise of the Galactic Empire.
 You find yourself on Kashyyyk, the Wookie planet, on a mission to set free a bunch of imprisoned Wookies.

 As you can see in the trailer, Cal can use The Force to throw enemies against walls or hit them with big objects.
 He can even slow down time and evade laser bolts.
 But the Force is on a cooldown meter and Cal can’t use it all the time.
 This keeps the combat interesting and more thoughtful, as you have to figure out exactly how much Force and fighting skill to use.